 The Parthenon is imposing when you see it standing on a broad, raised mound in the center of Centenniel Park.
 We approached it from the western end (the back).
 The Doric columns are more massive than I expected and immediately exhibit their unique, slightly convex feature where they’re widest partway up from the base before tapering to the top (entasis), a characteristic that I vaguely recall from a college class in Western Civilization.

 Inside is another surprise, the towering statue of Athena Parthenos.
 It was fashioned under commission by Nashville sculptor Alan LeQuire and completed in 1990.
-It is a re-creation of the original statue in the Greek Parthenon.
+It is a re-imagining of the original statue in the Greek Parthenon.
 Because the original has long since disappeared, the newer version is obviously not an exact reproduction, but there are descriptions of it by ancient historians and purported replicas as smaller statues and images on coins.
 The original was placed in the inner chamber (naos) of the Greek Parthenon.
 Nashville did the same.

 Athena Parthenos’ wardrobe, headdress and shield, as well as the statue of Nike in her right palm, are gilded in 23.75-karat gold.
 (The original was supposed to have been gold-plated.)
 At almost 42ft in height, it is the tallest indoor statue in the Western world.
 Winged Nike in her palm alone is 6ft tall.
 I was amazed even by the enormous shield with its exquisite detail.